 The legislative branch of government is composed of the State Assembly, the State Senate, and several other departments.
 Together they are the principle law-making powers in the state.
 The Legislature will propose, analyze, and debate over 6,000 bills in a single two-year session.

-The State Assembly is made up of 80 members and are elected to two-year terms while the State Senate is made up of 40 members and are elected to four-year terms with one-half reelected every two years.
+The State Assembly is made up of 80 members were elected to two-year terms, while the State Senate is made up of 40 members elected to four-year terms with one-half re-elected every two years.
 Assembly and Senate districts are apportioned on the basis of population.

-Prior to their election, Legislative candidates must be over the age of eighteen, United States citizens, a resident of California for at least three years, and live in the district which they represent for one year.
+Prior to their election, Legislative candidates must be over the age of eighteen, United States citizens, have been residents of California for at least three years, and have lived in the district they represent for at least one year.

 California’s court system is made up of the Supreme, appellate, and superior courts.
-The California court system serves as a check against legislative and executive powers by making sure those branches do not create laws that are in conflict with the state constitution.
+The California court system serves as a check against legislative and executive powers by making sure those branches do not create laws that are in conflict with the State Constitution.
 The judiciary is responsible for seeing that laws are justly and equitably applied in all matters brought before the courts.
-The Supreme Court is headquartered in San Francisco, however it holds sessions regularly in Sacramento and Los Angeles.
+The Supreme Court is headquartered in San Francisco, though it holds sessions regularly in Sacramento and Los Angeles.

-As the final interpreter of the laws of the State of California, its decisions may only be reversed by the U.S. Supreme Court where it is determined that the California law conflicts with the U.S. Constitution.
+As the final interpreter of the laws of the State of California, its decisions may only be reversed by the United States Supreme Court if it is determined that California law conflicts with the United States Constitution.

 The Supreme Court is composed of a Chief Justice and six Associate Justices.
 When a vacancy arises on the Supreme Court, justices are initially appointed by the Governor.
-Thereafter the justices appear on the ballot at the statewide elections and are elected to 12-year terms.
-All appointees to the California Supreme Court must be a member of the California State Bar or served as a judge of a court of record of the State of California for ten years immediately preceding his or her appointment or election.
+Thereafter the justices appear on the ballot in statewide elections and, if elected, serve 12-year terms.
+All appointees to the California Supreme Court must be a member of the California State Bar or have served as a judge of a court of record of the State of California for ten years immediately preceding his or her appointment or election.